emnify/product-docs/docs/quickstart/getting-started.md

 ![Claim your free evaluation package with 3 triple-cut SIMs to kickstart your well-managed IoT journey.
 Includes: Free 3 triple-cut SIMs, form factor (Nano, Micro, Mini), our full coverage, and global fast shipping.](assets/portal-order-evaluation-pack.png)

 You can order your free Evaluation SIM package on the emnify Portal.
-The package also includes an initial 10 EUR or USD of pre-paid credit to help you test emnify's services.
+This package includes a prepaid credit of 10 EUR/USD for testing emnify's services.

 :::note
 You have 60 days to use this pre-paid credit.